IDEA-Research/detrex/README.md

 ## Introduction

 `detrex` is an open-source toolbox that provides state-of-the-art transformer based detection algorithms on top of [Detectron2](https://github.com/facebookresearch/detectron2) and the module designs are partially borrowed from [mmdetection](https://github.com/open-mmlab/mmdetection) and [detr official repo](https://github.com/facebookresearch/detr).
-Many thanks for the nicely organized code.
+Many thanks for their nicely organized code.
 The main branch works with **Pytorch 1.9+** or higher (we recommend **Pytorch 1.12**).

 <details open>